 Anterior cruciate ligament (ACL) injuries are very common, especially among athletes and sports enthusiasts, with up to 150,000 each year in the United States.
 While not every ACL injury needs surgery, many do, and they require the experienced hands of an orthopedic surgeon.
-Thomas J. Kremen, MD isn't only an orthopedic surgeon, but he’s also a sports medicine specialist, and he has helped many of his patients in Los Angeles return from an ACL injury as strong as ever.
+Thomas J. Kremen, MD isn't only an orthopedic surgeon, but he’s also a sports medicine specialist, and he has helped many of his patients in Santa Monica return from an ACL injury as strong as ever.
 To learn more, call the office or book an appointment online.

 Your knee is the largest joint in your body, and also one of the most complex.
 Surrounding the three bones that make up your knee are several connective tissues that provide movement and support, chief among them, your ACL.

 This ligament runs diagonally through your knee, connecting your femur (thighbone) and tibia (shinbone).
 Your ACL is responsible for keeping your bones in alignment and also provides crucial rotational stability.